dotnet/csharpstandard/standard/expressions.md

     ;
 ```

 Element values are copied from the source tuple to the destination(s).
 Each element's position is inferred from the destination position within *destination_list*.
-If no variable called “_” is in scope, a destination with identifier `_` indicates a discard (§Discards-new-clause), and the corresponding element is discarded rather than being copied.
+If no variable called “_” is in scope, a *destination* with *identifier* `_` indicates a discard (§discards-new-clause), and the corresponding element is discarded rather than being copied.
 (Discards are discussed further below.)
 The destination list shall account for every element in the tuple.

 > *Example*:
 >